DIY Cactus Wreath

 - Optional: pink pom-poms or crepe paper flowers

-1. Wrap the wreath form in green crepe paper (the least expensive option!) or ribbon and secure the end with a dab of glue.
+Wrap the wreath form in green ribbon or green crepe paper (the least expensive option!) or ribbon and secure the end with a dab of glue.